RedBrumbler/Qosmetics/Wiki/Qosmetics Bloqs.md

 The same applies here as with sabers, if you want to use the same material on left and right and it needs custom colors, make sure that you make 2 seperate versions of the same material because otherwise you will end up with the same color on both bloqs.

-Now that the materials have been applied, and the models added, you can export from the bloq exporter! you can export the bloq by itself, but you can also have the project export a full bmbf zip for you, including the cover image and the bmbfmod.json.
+Now that the materials have been applied, and the models added, you can export from the bloq exporter!
+The project will automatically make a file ready for upload, but you can also let the project upload the file for you! if you press the export and upload button the project will, if your quest is connected through adb, close your game, upload the bloq to the correct place, and start the game again!

 ### Custom Shaders/Materials
 Normal Bloqs can use any normal shaders, this also goes for Bombs.
 An issue arises however when dealing with debris.
 The debris in beat saber has a slice effect to it, so it looks like you cut it in half, this effect is achieved with a special shader which, luckily for us, had it's effect recreated by Bobbie and Ikeiwa (I was told mostly Ikeiwa).
 This effect is easily added to an existing shader if you add the following things to your shader: